Obesity Rates in the US in 2025 – Regional Gaps Deepen as Health Policies Struggle to Keep Up

 Over 1.3 billion adults were overweight in 2016, highlighting a widespread issue.

-671 million adults were classified as obese, indicating that obesity is a growing public health crisis according to WHO.
+671 million adults were classified as obese, indicating that obesity is a growing public health crisis according to the WHO.

 The number of women with obesity and severe obesity is significantly higher than men, pointing to gender-based health disparities.

-The Shift in Obesity Trends: A Growing Crisis in Developing Nations
+A Growing Crisis in Developing Nations

 Once considered a problem primarily in high-income countries, obesity is now rising fastest in low- and middle-income nations.
 Countries such as Vietnam, Indonesia, and Bangladesh are witnessing some of the most rapid increases in obesity rates.